Altinn/altinn-studio-docs/content/technology/terms/_index.md

 ## Api

-Application Programmers Interface.
+Application Programming Interface.

 ## App

 Short for Application.
-App is the name that is given for an app.
-It is used as repository name and as part of AppId and in different metadata.
-Inside an org the app needs to be a unique name.
+App is the name that is given to an app.
+It is used as repository name, as part of AppId and in different metadata.
+Inside an org, the app needs to be a unique name.
 See also Application.

 Deprecated terms: ~~AppName~~ ~~Service~~

 ## AppId

-A AppId identifies a given application.
-It is has the following pattern [org]/[app-name].
+An AppId identifies a given application.
+It has the following pattern [org]/[app-name].
-The app-name is the same as the name of the name of the app repo.
+The app-name is the same as the name of the app repo.

 ## Application

-An applications created in Altinn Studio is called an app, short for application.
+An application created in Altinn Studio is called an app, short for application.
-Apps are deployed to a Altinn Apps environment.
+Apps are deployed to an Altinn Apps environment.
 The app provides two things:

 - an interactive user interface for users wishing to submit data to an organisation, e.g. to fill out a form manually, to read information or to sign an agreement;